-Lets start with 24/7 live-in care.
+Lets start with live-in care, which is what Grandma Joan specializes in.
 Live-in care is best for those care recipients that usually need help during the morning, afternoon or evening, but mainly sleep through the night undisturbed.

 A live-in works up to 16 hrs each day, but then gets an unpaid sleep shift of 8 hrs each night.
 They will always get up in case of an emergency or a call for help but otherwise they need to be left alone to sleep and recharge most nights.